Draconizations/LnzLive/GUIDE.md

 If you encounter a bug or have a suggestion, please raise an issue in the GitHub repository so it can be tracked and resolved.

-## File Tree

-The file tree on the left panel allows you to manage your LNZ files.

-- **Examples:** Contains preset LNZ files you can double-click to load.

-- **Local Storage:** Stores LNZ files that you have saved from the editor.

-- **Local Textures:** Shows custom texture BMP files you have imported.
-A thumbnail preview of your texture will also show here.

-- **Local Palettes:** Shows custom palette PNG files you have imported.
-Double-clicking on a palette will apply to the current LNZ file.

-Once you have an LNZ file saved under Local Storage, you can right-click it to see more options:

-- **Back Up:** Creates a copy of the file named `{filename}_backup_#.lnz`.
-LnzLive keeps the three most recent backups.

-- **Rename:** Changes the name of the LNZ file.

-- **Delete:** Removes the LNZ file permanently.

-For any LNZ, BMP, or PNG file, you can right-click and choose "Copy Filename" to get the file prefix for easy pasting into LNZ.

-## Basic Navigation
+## Basic Viewport Navigation

-- Click and hold the left mouse button in the pet view (center panel) to rotate the pet.
+- Click and hold the left mouse button in the vietport (center panel) to rotate the pet.
 - Use the mouse wheel to zoom in and out.
 - Press down on mouse wheel or hold space and drag to move pet around viewport.
 - Tap these numbers to perform a quick jump to various camera views: